Color accurate and 99% Adobe RGB monitors for retouchers.

 This 100 Adobe RGB monitor has a rather high price tag, but it's easily justified due to the array of included features.
 The only real drawback of this model is speakers.
 It’s better to have subpar speakers than none at all, but the produced volume and audio quality leaves a lot of room for improvement.

-Thankfully, the monitor has a 3.5mm audio input located at the rear, allowing you to connect a headset or external speakers.
+Thankfully, this 27 inch monitor has a 3.5mm audio input located at the rear, allowing you to connect a headset or external speakers.

 This 4K Adobe RGB monitor offers terrific performance and color gamut coverage for all photographers and designers that can afford it.